 What is the Reverse Martingale system?

-This positive progression system sees players increase their wagers after a win.
+The Reverse Martingale is a positive progression system sees players increase their wagers after a win.
 This is why it is called the Reverse Martingale, as the regular Martingale system sees players increasing their wagers after a loss, which is a negative progression system.

 The main aim of the Anti-Martingale system is to jump on a winning streak and then earn a huge win.
-For example, players start off by placing a wager on say a even with one unit.
+For example, players start off by placing a wager on say “Even” with one unit.
 If it wins, then place two units on even again, and then if this wins place four units on even once more.
 You keep going until you win, or unfortunately lose.

 However, you need to figure out when you will walk away in terms of both winnings and losses, and you need to stick to this regardless.